dhelonious/BuildSystemTerminal/README.md

 * `xterm` (Unix)
 * `cmd` (Windows)

-In addition the output will be put into the default Build Results panel and errors are shown inline.
+In addition the output will be put into the default Build Results panel and errors are shown in-line.
 To cancel any terminal build system use `Terminal Build: Cancel`.

 This build system is a modification of the default Sublime Text 3 `exec.py` script.
 However, in contrast to the default build system script no information about the exit code of the command can be obtained.